Devamitta/word-frequency/README.md

 # word-frequency
-most common words in ebts
+most common words in EBTs
+and tools for searching good examples from EBTs